Dara Molloy: Celtic Monk and Priest: Wedding Blessings/Marriage Ceremonies

 A Spiritual Centre in the Celtic Tradition

-An Charraig is a household of about thirteen resident people at any one time.
-This household is made up of:
+Between 1997 and 2011, An Charraig was a household of about thirteen resident people at any one time.
+This household was made up of:

 • a family with husband/wife and four children

-• four volunteers on European Voluntary Service staying up to one year
+• 1 - 5 volunteers on European Voluntary Service staying up to one year

 • possibly one or two Wwoofer volunteers, willing workers on organic farms